Living Proof—Part 2

 Yes, He can.

-What I do know is that He loves you.
+What I know for sure is that He loves you.
 He has a plan for your life and it's a good plan.
 It starts with your salvation.
 If you've not accepted Jesus as your Savior, I hope today is the day!
 I do!

 In regard to the meme, get ready to chew!
 We're going to get to the meat!